pat-lego/guarded-job-management/README.md

 }
 ```

-No manual setup required — just deploy the package and enable persistence!
+No manual setup required — just deploy the package and jobs will be automatically persisted and processed!

 ## 🧪 Testing with Scripts